On this page:

 - Frequent contact with fellow workers in community settings in areas where there is ongoing community transmission.

 Vaccinations are now available that greatly reduce a person’s risk of getting seriously ill from the virus that causes COVID-19.
 Unvaccinated employees should be encouraged and supported to make arrangements to get a vaccination.
-It is simply the right thing to do to protect an individual’s health and the health of those around them, including family, friends and coworkers.
+It is a critical step toward protecting an individual’s health and the health of those around them, including family, friends and coworkers.
 Employers interested in offering on-site COVID-19 vaccines for their employees can coordinate with their local health department.
 For more information about receiving a safe, effective and free COVID-19 vaccine in Virginia, visit Vaccinate.Virginia.gov or call 1-877-VAX-IN-VA.

 Additional COVID-19 control strategies for critical infrastructure workers continue to be important and should be employed in a way that tailors to the individual processing plant while adequately protecting workers.
 Worker infection prevention recommendations are based on an approach known as the hierarchy of controls.
 This approach groups actions by their effectiveness in reducing or removing hazards.
 In most cases, the preferred approach is to eliminate a hazard or processes; install engineering controls; and implement appropriate cleaning, sanitation, and disinfection practices to reduce exposure or shield workers.
 Administrative controls are also an important part of an approach to prevention in these workplaces.